 If you’ve seen blog posts in the last twelve months pitching llms.txt as “the new robots.txt for AI”, they’re wrong on the substance. llms.txt is something else.
 Worth getting right because the alternative (your site getting summarized poorly by AI search engines that can’t parse your nav) is real.

-This piece covers what llms.txt actually is, what it isn’t, the parts of the spec that matter, real examples you can copy, and which AI clients use it as of May 2026.
+This piece covers what llms.txt actually is, what it isn’t, the parts of the spec that matter, real examples you can copy, and which AI clients use it as of July 2026 (spoiler: fewer than the hype suggests).

 What llms.txt is